jaraco/path/README.rst

-  objects may be passed directly to other APIs that expect simple text representations of paths, whereas with ``pathlib``, one must first cast values to strings before passing them to APIs unaware of pathlib.
+  objects may be passed directly to other APIs that expect simple text representations of paths, whereas with ``pathlib``, one must first cast values to strings before passing them to APIs unaware of ``pathlib``.
 - ``path.py`` goes beyond exposing basic functionality of a path and exposes commonly-used behaviors on a path, providing methods like ``rmtree`` (from shlib) and ``remove_p`` (remove a file if it exists).
-- As a PyPI-hosted package, ``path.py`` is free to iterate more quickly than a stdlib package.
-Contributions are welcomed and encouraged.
+- As a PyPI-hosted package, ``path.py`` is free to iterate faster than a stdlib package.
+Contributions are welcome and encouraged.

 Alternatives